 "Evidence lends some possible credence to this tale as the Normans in Kilkenny were keen collectors of religious relics – possibly even more so than the Italians.
 And it is known that Norman knights from Kilkenny participated in the Holy Land Crusades."

 Saint Nicholas was known for his good deeds and generosity, and the Santa Claus legend sprung up around him.
 He was known for giving anonymous gifts to the poor and to have placed coins in the shoes of people who left them out for him.
-Saint Nicholas' feast day is now observed on Dec 6 in Western Christian countries and Dec 19 December in Eastern Christian countries.
+Saint Nicholas' feast day is now observed on Dec 6 in Western Christian countries such as Germany, Belgium and France and Dec 19 in Eastern Christian countries.